How does indoor environment change when energy efficiency of a building is improved?

 INSULAtE-project aims to demonstrate how energy improvements impact on these indoor environmental parameters, and to develop a protocol for assessment of the impacts.
 In the first Phase, case study measurements will be performed in Finland and Lithuania, including 20 multi-family buildings per country (200 apartments).
 In the second Phase, the goal is to extend the assessment in a total of 50 multi-family buildings in Finland.

 Situation in May 2014

 Field studies started in Finland and Lithuania in the fall of 2011.
 By the end of the heating season of 2012 - 2013, the pre-renovation measurements have been conducted in 16 buildings (101 apartments) in Finland and in 20 buildings (96 apartments) in Lithuania.
-Out of these 36 buildings, post-intervention studies have been conducted in two buildings so far.
+Out of these 36 buildings, post-intervention studies have been conducted in eleven buildings so far.
 The schedule of post-intervention measurements in rest of the buildings is depended of renovation schedules of each building.

 Improving energy efficiency of housing stock: impacts on indoor environmental quality and public health in Europe (INSULAtE; LIFE09 ENV/FI/000573)

 Duration 1.9.2010 - 31.8.2015, project is co-financed by EU Life+ -funding